mathewlowry/myhub-gpt/analysis/experiments 2 3 4 _ analysis.md

 * If [Charts can lie](https://albertocairo.com/), ChatGPT visualisations are **magician-level misleading**
 	* Visualisations (almost) always generate a "Wow" factor, and hide the data behind it.
 This can blind the user to problems in  data or presentation method
 	* So while ChatGPT's hallucinations are a major problem at any time, they're doubly so when they generate visualisations
 * As is so often the case with knowledge visualisations, the initial Wow I got from viewing the vislualisations in Experiments 2 & 3 was  followed by a "So What?".
 What use are they, particularly when you have to double check everything for hallucinations?
-* Finally, a mindmap's centralised focus shows a central node connecting to themes, which connected to subthemes.
-The resources are not actually shown.
+* And while on the subject, what use are they even if they *don't* hallucinate?
+After all, a mindmap's centralised focus shows a central node connecting to themes, which connected to subthemes. **The resources are not actually shown.**

 So rather than trying to get an accurate visualisation of a Collection, I'm now more interested in getting a *provocative* one - something that will make me think by spotting potential new connections, even if those connections were not themselves present in the collection.

 For this, a different mindmap is required, showing both the articles and the themes.
-### New prompt
+### Prompt2b
 Hence the new Prompt [[prompt 2b - themes visualised]].
 However:

 * I fed precisely the same prompt and collection to ChatGPT and got two completely different responses - see the themes identified by ChatGPT in [[c-3_allnotes-response-p-2b-1]] and  [[c-3_allnotes-response-p-2b-2]]